kostadubovskiy/blog_wolfgang/README.md

     ```bash-3.2$ cd p0_wolfgang```

-3. Download all of the necessary modules and libraries by running the following command in your terminal
+3. Download all of the necessary modules and libraries by running the following command in your terminal (for some devices use ```pip3``` instead)

     ```bash-3.2$ pip install -r requirements.txt```